 Rob Hill is the housemaster of Wargrave House and the College director of hockey.
 He has considerable boarding school experience having been involved in boarding at Eastbourne and Sherborne for 14 years.
 Rob is an ex-Olympian having represented Great Britain in men’s hockey at the Barcelona Olympics.
 He is married to Evie and they have two children, Finlay and Rosie.

-Paula Thorpe is the house matron and, as well as Matthew McVeigh, the resident tutor, there are several other tutors who help with the running of the house and are responsible for overseeing their tutees’ academic progress, co-curricular involvement and general wellbeing.
+Paula Thorpe is the house matron and, as well as Harry Ford, the resident tutor, there are several other tutors who help with the running of the house and are responsible for overseeing their tutees’ academic progress, co-curricular involvement and general wellbeing.

 Wargrave is a real home from home.
 The warm, welcoming and inclusive atmosphere makes it easy to establish lifelong friendships and there is always something positive happening.
 All the new boys arriving in the house are placed in a ‘crew’ with three boys who have the necessary experience and understanding to help those new to the house quickly pick up the rhythm and routines and to provide more than one friendly face around the house and College campus.
 The captain of the crew is a trusted and respected senior prefect and he will liaise with the house staff to ensure all the new boys feel supported.